hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It doesn't require to maintain a database infrastructure
 	- It doesn't require to to load the data into Athena first
 	- It can query it directly from S3
+	- It's used for serverless querying
 - EMR:
 	- It's used for a large scale analysis
 	- It's used to perform analytics and actual modification on data
 	- It's for Big Data: It's uses semistructured or unstructured data
+	- It's used for for on-demand EC2 billing:
+		- Its clusters are EC2s instance
+		- They can be spun up and terminated for short term or ad-hoc tasks,
+		- It utilizes on-demand billing
 - RedShift:
 	- It's used as an end state repository and as a single location for data from different sources
 	- It's used for summarization, aggregations (analytical queries) on all of our data